gowtham2thrive/Timely-Scheduler/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](License.txt)

-**Timely** is a high-performance, constraint-based scheduling engine designed to automate the complex logistics of academic timetable generation.
-Developed by **Gowtham Kondapalli**, it leverages client-side background processing to deliver optimized schedules for multiple sections without the need for backend infrastructure.
+**Timely** is a high-performance, constraint-based scheduling engine designed to automate the complex logistics of academic timetable generation., it leverages client-side background processing to deliver optimized schedules for multiple sections without the need for backend infrastructure.

 ---